98 Degrees: 2000–2002: Revelation

 The group scored a Billboard Hot 100 No. 1 hit in the U.S. with the single "Thank God I Found You", a collaboration with Mariah Carey and Joe.
 The single went gold, selling 700,000 copies.
 It stayed at No. 1 on the Hot 100 for one week and the top 200 singles sales chart for 51 weeks.
 The single went to the top 10 in the UK charts and the group also received a Grammy Award nomination for Best Pop Collaboration with Vocals for the same song.

-In the summer of 2000, 98 Degrees released the first single of their new album "Give Me Just One Night (Una Noche)", the single went to No. 2 on the Billboard Hot 100 and was certified gold.
-In September 2000, the band's album Revelation was released.
-Revelation peaked at No. 2 on the Billboard 200 and went 2× Platinum.
-The band's next singles were "My Everything" and "The Way You Want Me To", both reaching the Top 40.
+In the summer of 2000, 98 Degrees released "Give Me Just One Night (Una Noche)", the first single off their upcoming album Revelation; the single went to No. 2 on the Billboard Hot 100 and was certified gold.
+In September 2000, Revelation was released, peaking at No. 2 on the Billboard 200 and being certified 2× Platinum.
+The band's next singles from that album were "My Everything" and "The Way You Want Me To", the former reaching the Top 40.

 In September 2001, the band appeared at Madison Square Garden alongside Luther Vandross and Usher singing Michael Jackson's hit song "Man in the Mirror".
 The performance was part of a show to celebrate Michael Jackson's 30 years as a solo artist.

 In 2002, 98 Degrees released a compilation album called The Collection, with the new single "Why (Are We Still Friends)".
-The single reached the top 40; at that point the group had sold over 10 million records and released 12 singles.
+At that point the group had sold over 10 million records and released 12 singles.

 2003–2012: Hiatus

 In 2003, the group went on hiatus.
 At the time, Drew Lachey stated that 98 Degrees had not broken up.
 During the hiatus, Drew and his wife had their first daughter shortly after he won the second season of Dancing with the Stars.
-Nick Lachey married singer Jessica Simpson and released two solo albums, SoulO and What's Left of Me.
+Nick Lachey married Jessica Simpson in October 2002 and released two solo albums, SoulO and What's Left of Me, with the latter being released around the time of his divorce from Simpson in 2006.
 Timmons released the solo album Whisper That Way and participated in the VH1 reality TV series, Mission Man Band.
 Jeffre ran for mayor of Cincinnati, Ohio, and worked on independent media projects.

 The band reunited in 2004 to perform on Nick & Jessica's Family Christmas TV special.
 In September 2005, 98 Degrees performed at Club Purgatory in Over-the-Rhine to support Jeffre in his candidacy for mayor of Cincinnati.